-Each semester faculty supervisors are asked to fill out an evaluation form for each GTA.
-After discussing the evaluation with the teaching assistant, the faculty supervisor submits the evaluation and any other relevant materials (e.g., Teacher Evaluation Questionnaires) to the DGS.
-A teaching assistant may also submit a personal statement concerning their performance to the DGS.
+Each semester instructors are asked to complete an evaluation of each GTA they supervise.
+After discussing the evaluation with the teaching assistant, the instructor submits the evaluation and any other relevant materials (e.g., Teacher Evaluation Questionnaires) to the DGS.
+A GTA may also submit a personal statement concerning their performance to the DGS.
 In any instance, where the DGS makes a recommendation of no reappointment or low priority for reappointment because of a negative evaluation, the recommendation must have the concurrence of the Council of Directors.